by Scott Mehl © Unofficial Royalty 2015

 The previous year, Alice had become engaged to Prince Ludwig of Hesse and by Rhine, the son of Prince Karl of Hesse and by Rhine and his wife, Princess Elisabeth of Prussia.
 He would later succeed his uncle to become Grand Duke Ludwig IV.
 After several other prospective grooms were dismissed by the Queen, Alice’s sister Victoria suggested Ludwig.
 He and his brother were invited to Windsor in 1860 for the Queen to ‘look them over’, and he and Alice quickly developed a connection.
 On the second visit in December, the couple became engaged.
 Following the Queen’s formal consent, the engagement was announced on April 30, 1861.
 The Queen also negotiated with the Prime Minister to get Parliament to approve a dowry of £30,000.

 The wedding was scheduled for the following July, but the death of Alice’s father threatened to derail the plans.
-The Queen, despite her intense mourning, insisted that the wedding would go on as planned, as that was Prince Albert’s wish.
+Queen Victoria, despite her intense mourning, insisted that the wedding would go on as planned, as that was Prince Albert’s wish.
 It would, however, be a much more somber affair.
 Queen Victoria even wrote to her eldest daughter that Alice’s wedding had been “…more of a funeral than a wedding…”

 The couple was married on July 1, 1862, in the dining room at Osborne House, on the Isle of Wight, England, which had been converted into a chapel for the day.